 - Regulating inflammation and the immune system to help the body fight cancer

-Neurodegenerative diseases such as Alzheimer’s and Parkinson’s are characterized by the loss of healthy nerve and brain cells.
+Neurodegenerative diseases, such as Alzheimer’s disease and Parkinson’s disease, are characterized by the loss of healthy nerve and brain cells.
 Neurotrophic factors are molecules that promote nerve cell health and growth.

-Please consider the following precautions before considering using cinnamon for its various proposed health benefits.
+Take the following precautions before using cinnamon for its various proposed health benefits:

 This means that a 120-pound person could eat 2 g of cassia cinnamon per day without side effects.
 Approximately 2.7 grams of cinnamon is equivalent to 1 tsp.

-- Children: Children can tolerate lower levels of coumarin than adults.
+Children can tolerate lower levels of coumarin than adults.
 While a 120-pound adult can tolerate 6 mg of coumarin per day, a 60-pound child can only tolerate half that much.
-This means that even ½ tsp of cinnamon could increase a child’s risk of side effects from excessive coumarin.

 Cinnamon in the Kitchen